 Students who graduate in December may return their parking permit to our office for a prorated refund of the purchase fee.
 A prorated refund schedule is in place for permits returned prior to January 15th.
 A permit turned in because of disciplinary action resulting from violation of University parking and traffic regulations is not eligible for any refund.

 Breaks and/or Reading Days: If the University is not completely closed down for a state holiday, then parking will still be enforced!
 The University remains open even when classes are not in session.
 Our office realizes the ECU Transit may operate on modified schedules during these times.
 Therefore, C2 permit holders will be allowed to park in the B1 faculty/staff zones when ECU Transit does not operate.
+D Zone permits will be allowed to park in the B2 Zone on Reade Street or Minges/14th Street C Zone parking lots.
 All other permit holders must still park in their respective zones, and A1 zones will still be strictly enforced.
 Please visit the ECU Transit link under the menu on the right for updated route information during breaks.

 Graduate Teaching Assistants (GTA): Graduate assistants who will be actually teaching a class are eligible for B1 parking permits after providing valid documentation as proof of GTA status.
 Valid documentation includes: a print-off of their class roster (accessed through their Blackboard account) or an official letter with the Department Chair's original signature verifying GTA status along with the students Banner ID